seisfeld/cbit/README.md

 **IMPORTANT:** There is one **mandatory variable** that needs to be in every csv file: `cbitId`.
 This one is used internally by _cbit_ to display progress and error reports.
 You can populate this variable how you want, but a name that represents the dataset of the given csv line is recommended.
 In the example we use site names (SiteA, SiteB & SiteC).
 Depending on the type of the job you run, other examples might be userids, DNs or if you can't think of anything just use a running number.
 You are not required to use **cbitId** within your templates (since it's only mandatory to be in the csv file) but you can if you want to.
 In the example it is used in the templates to show the recommended practice.

 In the csv file you have a header in the first line, where you can find the same **variables** just without the brackets.
 In this case we have `cbitId;cbitSrst1Ip` followed by the actual data for three sites.
 The identifier of the site and the ip used for the srst reference, one site per line.
-By default, _cbit_ uses `;` as seperator for the csv files.
-This can be changed in the config file `cbit_config.h` if necessary.

 -